Hemp, CBD, & Infused Coffees and Teas:

 What Is The Difference Between Hemp Seed Oil And CO2 Hemp Extract?

-Compared to CO2 hemp extract, hemp seed oil found in the health food section of grocery stores like Whole Foods is processed from different parts of the hemp plant using different extraction methods.
+Compared to CO2 hemp extracts (or any hemp extract using solvents like ethanol or hydrocarbons), hemp seed oil found in the health food section of grocery stores like Whole Foods is processed from different parts of the hemp plant using different extraction methods.
 Hemp seed oil is made by cold pressing the cleaned hemp seeds.
 This resulting oil is very rich in healthy, fatty acids, and many find it a great alternative to traditional oils on the market.

 CO2 hemp extract uses all of the plant matter available.
 The most common CO2 extraction method is called supercritical extraction.
 This method heats and pressurizes CO2 to a state where it behaves as both a liquid and a gas.
 In this state it acts as a stable and environmentally safe solvent to then extract the full-spectrum of cannabinoids and terpenes found in the hemp plant.